sourcegraph/batch-change-examples/ticketing-systems/github-issues/README.md

 ## Getting to know Batch Changes

 This spec uses batch spec templating to produce text values inserted in the spec at runtime.
 They are delimited by `${{` and `}}`.
-For example, one of the campaigns step passes the name of the batch change, to create a corresponding issue.
+For example, one of the batch changes step passes the name of the batch change, to create a corresponding issue.
 Using the `${{batch_change.name}}` statement allows for it to be dynamically read from the spec name, instead of hard coded.

 ```